 Court shoots down EPA rule on pollution

 The AES Corporation 495-megawatt Alamitos natural gas-fired power station stands on October 1, 2009 in Long Beach, California.
+Should the government push technology that opponents say is not fully tested?

 Stacey Vanek Smith: Power plants and air regulators are working through the implications of a new court ruling this morning.
 The decision shot down an air pollution rule from the Environmental Protection Agency.
 Now regulators have to go back to the drawing board.